AdesisNetlife/yawds/README.md

 5. Run `scripts\release.bat`

-Aditionally, you may customize `VERSION` and `CHANGELOG` files with you own project information and customized version
+You may customize `VERSION` and `CHANGELOG` files with you own project information

-`TODO: create a dev kit to automate the above`

 #### Configuration files

 There are two configuration files you can adapt to your needs: `environment.ini` and `packages.ini`

-Here are both files in-line commented.
-Note that you should comment the options you do not need
+Note that you should comment or remove the options you do not need

 ##### environment.ini